 Using Semicolons in Complex Lists

-In our last article, ‘Using Semicolons to Connect Independent Clauses’, we explained how semicolons are used to create a close relationship between two related independent clauses.
+In our last article, ‘How to Use the Semicolon: The Soft Separator’ , we explained how semicolons are used to create a close relationship between two related independent clauses.
 It’s useful to repeat here that the semicolon denotes a pause that is longer than a comma, but shorter than a full stop.

 This article will discuss the second use of a semicolon.
 Semicolons can be used to create clarity in complex lists, especially when the comma is already in use.
 Many grammar blogs refer to this usage as a ‘mega-comma’ or ‘super-comma’.